lokytech5/Drum-kit-game/README.md

 - k </br>
 - l </br>
 3. Have fun creating your own drum beats! </br>

+## Play the Game
+You can play the game online at the following link: [drum kit](https://dapper-banoffee-2baf4f.netlify.app)

 ## Features
 - The application utilizes JavaScript to play different drum sounds based on the keys pressed by the user. </br>
 - The application is easy to use and can be enjoyed by users of all ages. </br>